changlinli/shuangrimu/drafts/language-agnostic-intro-to-dependent-types.md

 `impossible` incorrectly.

 ```
+function onlyIfXAndYAreEqualBrokenVersion(
+    x: Boolean,
+    y: Boolean,
+    xEqualToY: IsEqual(Boolean, x, y)
-function doesntWork(x: Boolean, y: Boolean): Boolean = {
+): Boolean = {
+    // Notice that we fail to match against xEqualToY
     case (x, y) of {
-        // Sure the compiler now knows x = a and y = b but it cannot conclude
+        // The compiler now knows that x = True and y = False, but it cannot derive
-        // that a != b
+        // any contradictions among its equality constraints because it doesn't
+        // know x = y since you haven't pattern matched against Refl, so it
+        // rejects impossible and this whole thing fails with a type error
+        (True, False) => impossible
+        // Same thing here
-        (a, b) => impossible
+        (False, True) => impossible
+        (True, True) => True
+        (False, False) => False
     }
 }
 ```

-Before we continue, I'm going to introduce a new type called `Empty` that has no constructors.
+Before we continue, I'm going to introduce a new type, suggestively called `Contradiction` that has no constructors.

 ```
-type Empty constructors {}
+type Contradiction constructors {}
 ```

-This means `Empty` cannot ever exist since there are no actual values of type `Empty`.
-Well if you can't actually create a value of type `Empty`, how could you ever return it from a function?
-Well we just said that `impossible` unifies with any type... so what happens if every branch of your case statement ends in `impossible`?
+This means `Contradiction` cannot ever exist since there are no actual values of type `Contradiction`.
+Well if you can't actually create a value of type `Contradiction`, how could you ever return it from a function?
+Well we just said that `impossible` works with any type... so what happens if every branch of your case statement ends in `impossible`?
+Well then you can use any type, including `Contradiction`.

 ```
 function xCannotBeBothTrueAndFalse(
     x: Boolean,
     xEqualToTrue: IsEqual(Boolean, x, True),
     xEqualToFalse: IsEqual(Boolean, x, False)
-): Empty = {
+): Contradiction = {
     case (x, xEqualToTrue, xEqualToFalse) of {
         (True, Refl(unused0, unused1), IsEqual(unused2, unused3)) =>
             impossible